 - Hundreds of sites all around the world replicated the fabulous story of Marnie-Rae Harvey, the girl who bleeds through her eyes and ears, without even pausing to verify it.

 Trifles, you know.

 At this point I am unable to verify whether Marnie-Rae Harvey really bleeds through her eyes and ears, although it seems highly unlikely.
 I didn’t pay the £200 her agent, Kim Willis, asked for the story.
-When I pushed for the doctors’ contact and made it clear that without them I had no story, I never heard from them again.
+When I pushed for the doctors’ contact and made it clear that without them I had no story, I never heard from the agent again.

 Ms. Ollerenshaw and Ms. Doble weren’t able to verify the story either.
 Not with the reporting they had conducted so far.
 A phone conversation with the girl and the pictures herself charged them for the right to publish are all they had to corroborated an astonishing and groundbreaking medical story.
 That’s it.
 Trifles, indeed.

 On Wednesday July 26th 2017, after another story published on No hemos entendido nada went viral and drew attention to this one, BBC Mundo’s site deleted La joven que sangra por los ojos y nadie sabe por qué:

 So far, they haven’t comment on it.
 You can still read BBC Newsbeat original article in English.